 - Unrealistic expectations with not enough time or resources.

-Typically, the kind of self-care required is reliant on making changes in the environment:
+Typically, the kind of self-care required is reliant on making changes in your environment:

 - Take a leave from the situation